halemade/halemade/README.md

 ### Howdy!
-I'm Taylor, and I think data is interesting and beautiful.
+I'm Taylor, and I think working with data is fascinating and challenging.
 I've worked to develop products for years and have been inspired by challenges in small-medium size business.
 I taught myself to code to solve problems but eventually wanted to upskill in a structured, immersive and challenging way.
 Was accepted to the Flatiron School in early 2021.
 On track to complete a Data Science certificate 10/2021!

 - 🌱 I’m currently diving deep into ML agorithms
 - 😄 Pronouns: she/her